Hapara/Frontend-Exercise/README.md

 When clicking the `student@school.org` option in the drop down the UI should change as per the design to the student view.
 Then when clicking the `teacher@school.org` option it should change back to it's original state.

-A unit test to prove some functionality works.
+A unit or end-to-end test to prove some functionality works.

 ### Bonus points if you provide any of the following: